Jordjan2002/DIC_A2/README.md

   - `is_full` (0 or 1)

 ### Action (Discrete)
-- 8 directions: N, NE, E, SE, S, SW, W, NW
+- 9 directions: N, NE, E, SE, S, SW, W, NW, do nothing
-- Each step moves the robot 1 meter.
+- Each step moves the robot 1 meter, except for do nothing

 ## Reward Function